ZainMGit/UCD_First_Nations_Launch_Electronics/README.md

 The I2C addresses of the sensors do not conflict, so both sensors can be connected to the same I2C bus without issues.
 If using the Qwiic connectors, the blue wire is for SDA and yellow for SCL.
 On an Arduino Uno the I2C pins are: A4(SDA) and A5(SCL)

-It is reccomended to use screw terminal blocks to secure wires during launch.
+It is recommended to use screw terminal blocks to secure wires during launch.